JHolderguru/Ansible104/README.md

  create an image from one of your nodes....then the configuration has andamin user with exchanged keys.

-6. Implenting our Dynamic inventory vi dynamic_inventory
+6. Creating a custom Dynamic inventory using tags vi dynamic_inventory

 ```